Slavery in Africa: African Great Lakes

 In the Great Lakes region of Africa (around present-day Uganda), linguistic evidence shows the existence of slavery through war capture, trade, and pawning going back hundreds of years; however, these forms, particularly pawning, appear to have increased significantly in the 18th and 19th centuries.
 These slaves were considered to be more trustworthy than those from the Gold Coast.
 They were regarded with more prestige because of the training they responded to.

 The language for slaves in the Great Lakes region varied.
 This region of water made it easy for capture of slaves and transport.
 Captive, refugee, slave, peasant were all used in order to describe those in the trade.
 The distinction was made by where and for what purpose they would be utilized for.
 Methods like pillage, plunder, and capture were all semantics common in this region to depict the trade.

 Historians Campbell and Alpers argue that there were a host of different categories of labour in Southeast Africa and that the distinction between slave and free individuals was not particularly relevant in most societies.
 However, with increasing international trade in the 18th and 19th century, Southeast Africa began to be involved significantly in the Atlantic slave trade; for example, with the king of Kilwa island signing a treaty with a French merchant in 1776 for the delivery of 1,000 slaves per year.

 At about the same time, merchants from Oman, India, and Southeast Africa began establishing plantations along the coasts and on the islands, To provide workers on these plantations, slave raiding and slave holding became increasingly important in the region and slave traders (most notably Tippu Tip) became prominent in the political environment of the region.
 The Southeast African trade reached its height in the early decades of the 1800s with up to 30,000 slaves sold per year.
 However, slavery never became a significant part of the domestic economies except in Sultanate of Zanzibar where plantations and agricultural slavery were maintained.
 Author and historian Timothy Insoll wrote: "Figures record the exporting of 718,000 slaves from the Swahili coast during the 19th century, and the retention of 769,000 on the coast."
-At various times, between 65 and 90 percent of Zanzibar was enslaved.
-Along the Kenya coast, 90 percent of the population was enslaved, while half of Madagascar's population was enslaved.
+At various times, between 65 and 90 per cent of Zanzibar was enslaved.
+Along the Kenya coast, 90 per cent of the population was enslaved, while half of Madagascar's population was enslaved.

-Transformations of slavery in Africa
+South Africa

+Certain African leaders, particularly from the Zulu and other Nguni groups, participated in the slave trade by capturing individuals from rival groups during conflicts.
+These captives were then sold into slavery.